10 Calcium Rich Food To Try If You Do Not Like Milk | Truweight

 White beans are a great choice for getting the required amount of calcium.
 As an added advantage, they also taste delicious.

 Just half a cup of white beans provide around 100 grams of calcium.
 White beans also have detoxifying properties and fall under the low glycaemic index category.

 Nuts are healthy and essential for the body.
 Almonds have the highest content of calcium.
 In addition to calcium, it also provides healthy fats, protein, magnesium, manganese, and vitamin E.

 Studies have found that almonds can help in reducing cholesterol levels by 3%.

 Green leafy vegetables are incredibly rich in calcium.
 Spinach has a high content of calcium as well as iron.
 Collard greens, kale are also high in calcium.

 However, some of these vegetables are high in oxalate.
 It binds to the calcium and doesn’t allow the body to absorb all the amount of calcium.
 So in spinach, a lot of calcium is unavailable for absorption by the body.

 Figs are one of the best dry fruits that contain a high amount of calcium.
-They are also rich in fiber as well as antioxidants.
-28 grams of dried figs provide around 5 percent calcium.
+They are also rich in fibre as well as antioxidants.
+28 grams of dried figs provide around 5 per cent of calcium.
 Also, they are a good source of potassium and vitamin K.

 Tofu is quite good for bone health as it is rich in calcium and a tasty alternative to milk.
 Around half cup of fortified tofu has 250 to 800 mg of calcium.
 This means you will get the same amount of calcium as you will receive from milk.

-Tofu tastes great and is also rich in proteins, fiber, and iron.
-There are many recipes to prepare tofu so that it tastes delicious as well as doesn’t lose its nutrients.
+Tofu tastes great and is also rich in proteins, fibre, and iron.
+There are many ways to prepare tofu without compromising its taste and nutrients.